Dhruv-Ranjan/Voltage-Divider/README.md

 | Resistor (2kΩ)   | Terminal 2 | Arduino Nano ESP32     | GND            |
 | Between R1 & R2  | —          | Arduino Nano ESP32     | D3 (GPIO 3)    |

+## Explanation of Output:
+### Distance:
+This value represents the distance between the HC-SR04 sensor and the object in front of it.
+The distance is calculated based on the time it takes for the ultrasonic pulse to travel to the object and back.

+### Voltage:
+The voltage is a calculated approximation, mapped from the pulse duration of the ECHO pin.
+This is intended to give you an idea of how long the pulse is, which can be roughly interpreted as a voltage.
+However, it’s not directly related to real-world voltage but is simply a scaled version of the pulse width.

+### How the Calculation Works:
+The duration is the time it takes for the ultrasonic pulse to travel from the TRIG pin to the object and back to the ECHO pin.

+The distance is calculated from the duration using the speed of sound (0.0344 cm/us).

+The voltage calculation is a basic map function that translates the pulse width into a voltage range between 0 and 5V.
+This is just an example to demonstrate the idea, and may not provide a precise voltage value related to actual sensor measurements.